Mayank-1701/OIBSIP/Level 1/Task 3 (Temperature Converter)/README.md

 This is task 3 of level 1 provided by Oasis Infobyte as an Internship Task..
-Here, In this task, I have built the Temperature Converter Website where the user will have to input a temperature that should be either in Fahrenheit or in Celsius and then press a "convert" button.
+Here, In this task, I have built the Temperature Converter Website where the user will have to input a temperature that should be either in Fahrenheit or in Celsius.
 After that The converted temperature will then be displayed with the correct unit.

 Temperature Converter Website Page